louisguitton/guitton.co-hugo/content/posts/spacy-stanza-russian-swedish.md

 ![arshavin](/images/arshavin.png "Russian document parsed with NER entities")

-## Spacy to find keywords in Swedish
+## Spacy in Swedish: How to Find Keywords

 Now, let's try to parse a Swedish document.
 Once again, I head over to Wikipedia and look for the [Ibrahimovic page](https://sv.wikipedia.org/wiki/Zlatan_Ibrahimovi%C4%87).